Get in touch

 Fill out the form below to send us a message.

 Stay in touch

-Sign up for our email list for occasional updates and news about our first issue!
-(We’ll only send a few messages per year, and you can unsubscribe at any time.)
+Subscribe to our email list for occasional news and updates about the magazine.
+(We’ll never share your info with anyone, and you can unsubscribe at any time.)

 Road Grays welcomes pitches from writers for future stories.
 We’re also happy to look at illustrators’ portfolios.
 (Yes, all published contributions will be paid.)